OpenPlant Synthetic Biology Research Centre

 Download programme for the OpenPlant Forum 2017 (500KB, 24 pages)

 OpenPlant supports mini-funding of interdisciplinary projects.
 The aim is to use these joint projects to build collaborations between biologists, engineers, physicists, programmers and others - using an interdisciplinary activity as common ground for exchange.
-We have two models for funding: The OpenPlant Fund supports team bids for £4,000 support in a very wide range of areas - running from Social Sciences workshops to synthetic gene synthesis and testing, to hardware construction.
-The teams are offered another £1,000 for outreach and follow-on if the project is publicly documented as expected.
+We have two models for funding: The OpenPlant Fund awards teams £4,000 of support for a very wide range of areas - running from Social Sciences workshops to synthetic gene synthesis and testing, to hardware construction.
+Teams are offered £1,000 follow-on funding for outreach or further development of the project, conditional on public documentation of the project.
 The second model, the Biomaker Challenge, requires teams to bid for a £250 Starter Kit of electronics and access to £750 worth of additional components and 3D printing services.
 The teams work on their projects over the summer, and get together for an OpenTechnology exhibition in October.
-Details of funding calls can be found under the "Fund" menu item.